svglol/chat-clipper/README.md

-# 🔗 Chat Clipper
+# 🔗 QuickClip

-Chat Clipper is a simple web tool that allows Twitch streamers to generate reusable clip creation URLs that work with popular chat bots like Nightbot, StreamElements, StreamLabs, and more.
+QuickClip  is a simple web tool that allows Twitch streamers to generate reusable clip creation URLs that work with popular chat bots like Nightbot, StreamElements, StreamLabs, and more.

 ## 🛠 Features